Real Estate Investing Blog

 New York City (NYC) Home Prices And Real Estate Appreciation 2019

 New York real estate appreciated 32.11% over the last ten years, which is an average annual home appreciation rate of 2.82%, putting New York in the top 20% nationally for real estate appreciation.

 During the latest twelve months, New York real estate appreciation rate, at 6.65%, has been at or slightly above the national average.
 In the latest quarter, New York’s real estate appreciation rate has been 1.53%, which annualizes to a rate of 6.27%.

 The above statistics on real estate appreciation in New York were taken from NeighborhoodScout.com.
 You can visit their page for more information.
 Relative to New York, their data shows that New York’s latest annual real estate appreciation rate is higher than 60% of the other cities and towns in New York.

-Best Places To Invest In Real Estate In New York For 2019
+Best Places To Invest In Real Estate In NYC, New York

 We have already discussed the NYC housing market 2019 forecast for answers on why to put resources into this sizzling market.
 Although, this article alone is not a comprehensive source to make a final investment decision for New York City, but we have collected ten evidence based positive things for those who are keen to invest in the NYC real estate in 2019.

 Despite all the talk about the one percenter dominating this and that, the truth is that the international elite are bolstering the price of luxury real estate in New York City.
 They see NYC real estate investment as part of a multi-pronged approach.

 The property is almost certain to appreciate, so it is an investment.
 Owning a piece of the NYC housing market gives them a place to stay if they have to flee their home country.
 The money invested in the NYC housing market is typically not reported to their own government, and it is almost guaranteed not to lose value.

 Ironically, foreign owners like these are much more willing to take a modest loss when they sell when they are no longer interested in the property.